sphinx-gallery/sphinx-gallery/doc/advanced_configuration.rst

         'gallery_dir'    : ['auto_examples', 'tutorials'],
     }

-Keep in mind that both list have to be of the same length.
+Keep in mind that both lists have to be of the same length.

 Linking to external documentations